5/8/2020 – Blog post updated: Mobile statistics

 One of the many ways that Google ranks websites is as basic as how people are using that site.
 If someone clicks the link to your webpage, but immediately hits the back button because of compatibility issues; it’s going to hurt your ranking.
 When something negative like that is seen by Google it’s going to place your site lower and lower the more it happens.
 Pushing you from page one to the dreaded page two of search results.
 Having a website that can be used by anyone, anywhere, is going to help you get to that top spot with Google.

-Another benefit to having mobile optimization in mind is that it adds credibility to your company.
+Another benefit of having mobile optimization in mind is that it adds credibility to your company.
 If you take the time and make sure your site is going to run smoothly across any device; people are going to notice.
 People want information as soon as they can access it.
 Having a website they can use to its full potential proves that your site is where they need to be.

 There are so many different things to consider changing when optimizing for mobile devices.
-Having responsive design is only the first step.
+Having a responsive design is only the first step.
 Some of the most important ones are also the ones most overlooked.
 The biggest factor should be content.
-For mobile it’s best to make sure that all photos and videos will load.
+For mobile, it’s best to make sure that all photos and videos will load.
 And that they aren’t going to take up the entire screen when they do.
 It’s important to resize text and photos when viewing on mobile devices.
 Mobile users need to see and read all of your content.

 The next step is to focus on interactivity.
-Don’t ignore drop down menus and navigation buttons.
-When a someone is using a thumb their precision is going to be a lot lower than a pointer from a mouse.
+Don’t ignore drop-down menus and navigation buttons.
+When someone is using a thumb their precision is going to be a lot lower than a pointer from a mouse.
 So it’s important to make sure that menus will be able to scroll and buttons can resize for the device.
 If someone can’t navigate through a site they will give up and find another option.

 Don’t forget to pay attention to loading speed.
-This is a deal breaker for so many users.
+This is a deal-breaker for so many users.
 If your site takes too long to load you’ve already lost them.
 And if you’ve lost your new users you’re taking a hit with Google as well.
 Mobile devices, load slower than a desktop.
 So making sure that having the right amount of content on pages and reduced image sizes will help cut off those smaller seconds of upload speed.

 Are you looking for a consultation?
 Schedule one today